payampiray/VKF/README.md

 VKF is based on this paper

-Piray P, Daw ND, 2019, "A simple model for learning in uncertain environments", biorxiv http://dx.doi.org/10.1101/701466
+Piray P, Daw ND, 2019, "A simple model for learning in volatile environments", biorxiv http://dx.doi.org/10.1101/701466